TheHaloArchive/ekur/README.md

 If you want to support the work I do, please consider buying me a coffee: https://ko-fi.com/surasia

 ### First-Time Installation/Setup
-Download the zip file included in the [latest release](https://github.com/Surasia/Ekur/releases/latest) and install it by going into Blender preferences (Edit < Preferences), navigating to "Add-ons" and clicking on the "Install from disk" button in the drop-down menu.
+To install the addon into Blender, navigate to the "Get Extensions" tab in Blender inside the preferences menu, click on the add button in the "Repositories" drop down and add `https://surasia.me/ekur/index.json` as a remote repository.
+If you wish to receive automatic updates, you can also enable that here.

+Now, you can search for the "Ekur" addon inside the same menu and click on install.

-Once the addon is installed, open the drop down for the "Ekur" addon and set your paths.
+Once the addon is installed, open the drop down for "Ekur" inside the "Add-ons" menu and set your paths.
 - Data Folder: Location to where files should be extracted.
 Make sure that the drive containing this folder has at least 30GBs of storage.

 - Deploy Folder: This is a folder inside the installation directory for Halo Infinite, called "deploy".
 You can find your installation folder by clicking "Browse Local Files" in the context menu for the game in Steam.